 SEA Topics SEA Objective (These objectives are strategic overall SEA objectives, which you may need to refine, based on your local evidence, to make them locally relevant) Sub-objectives / Appraisal Questions (Will the option/proposal/site) (These sub- objectives are strategic overall SEA sub-objectives, which you may need to refine, based on your local evidence, to make them locally relevant) Indicators (Insert indicators, based on evidence, to test and monitor whether your NDP proposals and policies are working.
-These should relate to the sub- objectives and be taken from Template A2) Targets (Insert targets, based on evidence, to monitor whether the NDP proposals and policies are working.
+These should relate to the subobjectives and be taken from Template A2) Targets (Insert targets, based on evidence, to monitor whether the NDP proposals and policies are working.
 These should relate to the sub-objectives indicators and be taken from Template A2) Population and Human Health To improve health of the population To reduce crime and nuisance Create conditions to improve health and reduce health inequalities in those areas most affected Promote healthy living and lifestyles Reduce death rates Protect and enhance human health Reduce and prevent crime, reduce fear of crime Decrease noise and vibration Increase opportunities for indoor recreation and exercise Number of developments meeting and surpassing national design standards.
 No specific targets identified.
 Material Assets To conserve natural and manmade resources Protect built assets, property, infrastructure and services Increase proportion of building materials from sustainable sources Promote the development of a sustainable settlement pattern and physical infrastructure Promote the efficient use of land and resources Reduce consumption of materials and resources Agricultural land usage by quality Housing densities in urban and rural areas Level of development in urban areas compared to rural.
-Measure the number of hectares of best and most versatile soil lost through development No specific targets identified.
+No specific targets identified.
+No specific targets identified.
 N/A